 Here’s a free How I Would Make the World More Beautiful download with a space to make a list and a couple of pages on which to write an essay about the list.

 The very best science project you can do with your littles for this book is, of course, to grow some lupine seeds.
 If, for some reason, you can’t get your hands on lupines, find another flower seed.
 The point is in the growing.
 Get a small pot to put in the classroom or kitchen window, and plant some of your seeds in it.
 That way your little can see every day how her lupine is growing.
-Go to my Story Time Free Printables and pick up a copy of the plant diary download or the garden planning pages so she can keep track of her lupines.
+Go to my Free Printables and pick up a copy of the plant diary download or the garden planning pages so she can keep track of her lupines.
 If you really want to make this fun, combine your science with your craft and make your seed pot pretty before you ever plant anything in it.

 Lupines on a Terra Cotta Pot